 Location: Port Elizabeth, Bequia

 This morning Argo and her crew woke up to the lovely cinnamony smell of Challa French Toast for breakfast.
 Many of us discovered as we woke up that our water was off!
 It turned out that our watermaker is not working, so we have to be super conservative with our water usage until we can get it fixed.
-After that bit of bad news, we enjoyed our delicious, labor intensive, breakfast, and then prepared to visit the OldHegg Turtle Sanctuary.
-At the sanctuary we had the opportunity to see young Hawksbill turtles varying in sizes from the size of a tangerine to the size of a golden retreiver.
-The OldHegg sanctuary, run by a retired fisherman, opperates by takes turtle hatchlings as they emerge from their sand-covered nests and bringing them back to the sanctuary to be raised.
-The young turtles are reared to the age of 5 at the sanctuary – a small building with enough room for several small pools for different aged turtles – after which they are released all around the caribbean.
+After that bit of bad news, we enjoyed our delicious, labor-intensive, breakfast, and then prepared to visit the OldHegg Turtle Sanctuary.
+At the sanctuary, we had the opportunity to see young Hawksbill turtles varying in sizes from the size of tangerine to the size of a golden retriever.
+The OldHegg sanctuary, run by a retired fisherman, operates by takes turtle hatchlings as they emerge from their sand-covered nests and bringing them back to the sanctuary to be raised.
+The young turtles are reared to the age of 5 at the sanctuary – a small building with enough room for several small pools for differently aged turtles – after which they are released all around the Caribbean.

-After we all got that perspective-shifting first person experience with conservation efforts that we’ve been talking about all semester in Marine Biology and Oceanography, it was time for the already certified divers to get to go get some more first hand experience with a wreck dive!
-While the advanced open water divers came back to Argo to have lunch and prepare for their dive, the open water dive students got an afternoon of free time on shore.
+After we all got that perspective-shifting first-person experience with conservation efforts that we’ve been talking about all semester in Marine Biology and Oceanography, it was time for the already certified divers to get some more first-hand experience with a wreck dive!
+While the advanced open water divers came back to Argo to have lunch and prepare for their dive, the open water dive students got an afternoon of free time onshore.

 After an afternoon of exploring Bequia, diving, and generally relaxing on board and getting some homework done, we had a tasty dinner of Matza Ball Soup and Kuguel.
 Dinner was followed by Marine Biology, where we discussed our turtle sanctuary experience – including what we all thought about the pros and cons of the program, and how it should be changed.
 At the end of another day full of adventures, we go to bed, hoping that we’ll soon have a working watermaker again.